 Profile

-I am an assistant professor in surface hydrology with more than 13 years of teaching experience in higher education.
-With an educational background in hydrological modeling, water management, and engineering, my research experience spans a broad range of topics including climate-change impacts, hydrological process research, catchment and water quality modeling, and analyses of human-water interactions.
+I am an associate professor in surface hydrology with more than 15 years of teaching experience in higher education.
+With an educational background in hydrological modeling, water management, and engineering, my research experience spans a broad range of topics including climate-change impacts, hydrological process research, catchment and water quality modeling, as well as analyses of land-use changes and human-water interactions.

 My research interests are broad and interdisciplinary in nature.
-My primary goal is to contribute to a better understanding of hydrological processes in a changing climate and their links to external meteorological, topographic and anthropogenic drivers.
-I also study their implications for water quantity (e.g., floods and droughts) and water quality at different spatio-temporal scales, and their socio-economic consequences.
+My primary goal is to contribute to a better understanding of hydrological processes in a changing climate and their links to external meteorological, ecological, topographic and anthropogenic drivers.
+I also study their implications for water quantity (e.g., floods and droughts) and water quality at different spatio-temporal scales.
+With nearly 70% of Sweden’s area covered by forests, I explore the dynamics of human and ecological water needs within these landscapes, investigate the effects of land-use changes on hydrological processes, and examine the socio-economic implications that may arise within the water-energy-food-ecosystem nexus, especially in the context of more frequent and increasingly severe hydroclimatic extreme events.

 Team